 As an employer, you might find yourself struggling financially at some point.
 You may have to resort to pay cuts or even layoffs.
 Furlough is an alternative to letting go of your hardworking employees.
-Learn more about what is furlough, the pros and cons of furlough, and furlough laws below.
+Learn more about the pros and cons of furlough, furlough meaning, and furlough laws below.

 What is furlough?

 Furlough is mandatory time off work for employees, typically with no pay.
 A furlough is temporary, and employees still have their jobs.